Subhanshusinha/Solidity-Beginner---Create-a-Token/README.md

     }

 The constructor is a special function that runs once when the contract is deployed.
-It initializes the token's details:
-. tokenName: Sets the token's name to _name.
+It initializes the token's details: a tokenName: Sets the token's name to _name.
-. tokenAbbreviation: Sets the token's abbreviation to _Abbreviation: .
+b. tokenAbbreviation: Sets the token's abbreviation to _Abbreviation: .
-. totalSupply: Sets the initial total supply to _initialSupply.
+c. totalSupply: Sets the initial total supply to _initialSupply.
 . balances[msg.sender]: Assigns the entire initial supply to the address that deploys the contract (msg.sender).

 7.  function mint(address _address, uint _value) public {